Water3000/selenium-guidelines-practice/README.md

-# Simple Selenium Example
+# Selenium Guidelines Practice

-*A pretty simple python-Selenium example tested on Google homepage(www.google.com).
-The project mainly focuses on **applying 3 officially recommended design suggestions** proposed by the Guidelines(https://www.selenium.dev/documentation/en/guidelines_and_recommendations/) to a real-use .*
+*A simple Selenium example **applying 3 officially recommended design suggestions** proposed by the Guidelines(https://www.selenium.dev/documentation/en/guidelines_and_recommendations/), using Python language and tested on Google homepage(www.google.com).*

 Here are 2 main motivations for this project: